siderolabs/talos/website/content/v1.1/talos-guides/install/cloud-platforms/upcloud.md

 Using the general ISO is also possible, but the UpCloud image has some UpCloud specific features implemented, such as the fetching of metadata and user data to configure the nodes.

-To create an this, you need a few things locally installed:
+To create the cluster, you need a few things locally installed:

 1. [UpCloud CLI](https://github.com/UpCloudLtd/upcloud-cli)
 2. [Hashicorp Packer](https://learn.hashicorp.com/tutorials/packer/get-started-install-cli)